getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 We're using the AndroidX libraries for detecting when the Application is either on background or foreground, this is necessary for having an accurate result across all the Android OS versions.

-We check on runtime for its availability, if you're not using the AndroidX libraries, you can remove them from Sentry's transitive dependencies.
+We check on runtime for its availability, so if you're not using the AndroidX libraries, you can remove them from Sentry's transitive dependencies.

 ```groovy
 implementation ('io.sentry:sentry-android:{version}') {